meowjesty/hello-actix/authorization/readme.md

 `ErrorUnauthorized(..)` of some sort.
 So you cannot insert, or delete a `Task` without being logged in first.

+Up until now we were just using `Identity::remember` to save the user in the `auth-cookie`, but now `login` must have a way of generating an authorization token.
+Our token creation is just a [`Hash`](https://doc.rust-lang.org/std/hash/trait.Hash.html) of the user, not a secure way of handling things, but it's simple and good enough for this particular project.

 ## 6.4 Next up

+Things stayed relatively the same in this one, `HttpAuthentication` came in as an add-on, with the biggest changes being token generation in `login`, and `HttpAuthentication::bearer` being sprinkled in services that we want to protect.

-The [integration](../integration/) project contains another re-structuring to allow tests and services to live in different files.
+The next project, [integration](../integration/), contains another "project" re-structuring to allow tests and services to live in different files.
+We'll be separating it into a `lib` project and a `bin` that uses it.